Hi I’m Brent Penfold and welcome again to my website.

 It keeps me busy.
 As a mechanical trader I’m usually finished by 9:30am each morning, and

-I’ve now been trading for over 30 years.
+I’ve now been trading for many years.

-I began trading when I joined Bank America as a trainee dealer in December 1983.
+I first began trading when I joined Bank America as a trainee dealer in December 1983.
 It was during that month that I became fascinated with the markets.